thientu/manageFacebook/README.md

 ## Login ##

 First usage must contain a password as a second argument.
-If login process will finish successfully, your password will be storage in *config.json* file.
+If login process will finish successfully, your password will be storaged in *config.json* file.
 Next time only username is required.

 ```python